 One essential feature that helps sell a house for top dollar is curb appeal.
 Many buyers fall in love with the house even before they walk through the door.
 Unfortunately, the opposite often happens as well: if the exterior of the house is highly unattractive, the first negative impression is hard to shake off, even if the interior is stunning.

 So this means that if your house has very old siding that is falling apart, its critical to replace it.
 Sometimes it is possible to repaint old siding and breath new life in to it.

-On average, new siding can cost $6,000-10,000 depending on the material you use and the size of the house.
+On average, new siding costs $6,000-10,000 depending on the material you use and the size of the house.

 See costs in your area Start Here - Enter Your Zip Code

 Another important aspect of curb appeal is landscaping.
 Buyers love to see a well taken care of house with cut grass, pretty shrubbery, flowers, etc. Landscaping costs can vary on average from $2,000-4,000 depending on what needs to be done.